Serious1ess/hyperSpace-app/README.md

 add .env File

-add the .env file in the backend directory with your PostgreSQL credentials:
+add the .env file in the backend/python directory with your PostgreSQL credentials:
 DATABASE=movies_db
 DATABASE_USERNAME=your_postgres_username
 DATABASE_PASSWORD=your_postgres_password